 What advice would you give to aspiring watch collectors?
 Where could they begin and are there the best brands worth investing in?

-At the beginning you should collect without the investment idea as the main driving force.
-Buy what you like and with each purchase you will learn and advance in knowing what you would like to possess.
+In the beginning, you should collect without the investment idea as the main driving force.
+Buy what you like and with each purchase, you will learn and advance in knowing what you would like to possess.

 What are the mistakes people typically make while collecting watches?

 First, it is buying in a rush, without leaving enough time for research and comparison – they believe one can be stronger than the market.
 To be on the smart side in this field means one has to be in possession of market information, acting with a certain speed, and dealing with trusted actors to protect your asset.
 At the top end of collectable watches & watches as an asset, one cannot afford to make mistakes in the research of the object or in its authenticity.
 Therefore, we recommend to build a collection step by step and to consult with one or more watch specialists.